 The Servant And Leadership Training (SALT) program is a four-week, two-summer experience for 16-17 year old boys and girls, based in New Hampshire at Brookwoods and Deer Run.
 During their time at camp, participants will explore how to embody the biblical call to serve through self-assessment, team building, and hands on service opportunities in several locations.
-The capstone experience during the first summer is a week long missions trip to Nogales, Mexico where students will serve, eat, and worship alongside fellow believers from the United States and Mexico.
-The second summer will build on the first year experiences, finishing with a domestic service experience in Los Angeles, California, at the Dream Center.
+The capstone experience during the first summer is a week long missions trip to

+Nogales, Mexico where students will serve, eat, and worship alongside fellow believers from the United States and Mexico.
+The second summer will build on the first year experiences, finishing with a domestic service experience.
 The size of the program is limited to 5 boys and 5 girls each year.